cecillia-mwangi/SuperStore-Sales-Dashboard-Power-BI/README.md

 What are the Seasonal trends in sales?

-Which Customer segments contributing most to profit?
+Which Customer segments contribute the most to profit?

 ## Dashboard Highlights